themesberg/flowbite-icons/README.md

 ## Copyright and license

-Flowbite Icons is free and open-source under the MIT License and the "Flowbite name" and logos are trademarks of Bergside Inc.
+Flowbite Icons is free and open-source under the MIT License.

 - 📝 [Read about the licensing terms](https://flowbite.com/docs/getting-started/license/)

+The "Flowbite name" and logos are trademarks of Bergside Inc.

 - 📀 [Brand guideline and trademark usage agreement](https://flowbite.com/brand/)